jbrgfx/github-stylish-elephants-search/README.md

 ## Create a Github AuthN token
-See Richard Feldman's [workshop README](https://github.com/rtfeldman/elm-workshop) for instructions
+See Richard Feldman's [workshop README](https://github.com/rtfeldman/elm-workshop) for instructions Do not commit the token to github or another version control system.

 ## Building will fail until you create Auth.elm as described above